wchan2/go-service-template/README.md

 # go-service-template

 A template for a Go web service.
+Its built with the following concepts:

+- Using multi-stage builds for small minimal images for deployment
+- docker-compose to manage external service dependencies such as databases for development

 ## Dependencies